jclement/jclement/contents/projects/whoTurn/index.md

 ### Features

 * Track an **unlimited** number of turn based things (ie. Lunch with Jimmy)
-* Easily see the last time you did that thing and who paid
+* Easily see the last time you did that thing and who did it
 * Keep and view history
 * Snappy sound effects to thrill you
 * Settings page to turn off the sound effects once they cease to thrill you
 * Spotlight integration
-* Find out if your friends is a deadbeat

 ### Planned Features

 * iCloud sync
-* Per-person frequency with reminders if you're overdue for lunch
+* Reminders

 ### Support